cloudstax/firecamp/catalog/redis/README.md

 ## Data Persistence

-The Redis data is periodically saved to the disk.
+Redis periodically saves snapshots of the dataset to the disk.
 The default save configs are used, e.g. DB will be saved:
 - after 900 sec (15 min) if at least 1 key changed
 - after 300 sec (5 min) if at least 10 keys changed
 - after 60 sec if at least 10000 keys changed

+If AOF (append only file) is enabled, the key change will always be written to the AOF file and Redis fsync the AOF file every second.
 By default, the AOF (append only file) persistence is enabled to minimize the chance of data loss in case Redis stops working.
-AOF will fsync the writes to the log file only one time every second.

 If you are using Redis as cache, you could disable AOF when creating the Redis service.
+Each Redis member will still have one volume to store data.
+In case the node fails, the volume will be attached to a new node.
+Redis could quickly rebuild the cache by reading from the volume.

+## Data Backup

+Currently you could run “BGSAVE” for all Redis shards and backup data by taking the snapshot for Redis EBS volumes manually.
+The policy based auto backup will be supported in the future.

 ## Security